IsacLira/stock-price-chatbot/README.md

 * RabbitMQ

-## Installation
+* Docker

-* Install the requirements typing the command :
+* Install the requirements typing the command:
 ```
 pip install -r requirements.txt
 ```
-* Set the following config variables in a `.env` file at the root folder of the project.
+* Set the following config variables in a `.env` file at the root folder of the project or use the `.env.sample` as reference.
 ```
 # Rabbit MQ secrets
 RABBIT_MQ_USER='guest'